Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/MAC-Operations/DFS_Channels_&_Radar.md

 # DFS: Dynamic Frequency Selection

+Dynamic Frequency Selection (DFS) is a channel allocation scheme specified for 802.11 WLANs (Wi-Fi).
+It was standardized in 2003 as part of IEEE 802.11h.

+DFS is all about radar `detection` and `avoidance`.
+It is designed to prevent electromagnetic interference by avoiding co-channel operation with systems that predated Wi-Fi, such as:

+- Military radar
+- Satellite communication
+- weather radar

+It also to provide on aggregate a near-uniform loading of the spectrum (uniform spreading).

-DFS is all about radar detection and avoidance. `Radar` stands for `Radio detection and ranging`.
+`Radar` stands for `Radio detection and ranging`.
 In the past, the radars used to operate in frequency ranges where they were the only type of device operating there. **Now that regulatory agencies are opening those frequencies for other uses (like wireless LAN), there is a need for those devices to operate in accordance of the radars.** _(802.11a->DFS)_

-`Note`: _DFS is required for ETSI devices working in the European Union in the ETSI 5ghz band.
-It can be not mandatory in other parts of the world._

 **The general behavior of a device complying with the DFS protocol is:**